EliDetmers/SEMN/Design Files/UserGuide.md

 - Navigate to the DreamCanvas application on your respective device

-## 2. Account Creation (Optional)

-- You may need to create an account to use the app.
-Follow the on-screen prompts to sign up with your email address or social media accounts.
+## 2. Create New Session or Load Previous Session

+- Upon opening the application, you will be brought to the home screen where you will choose to either create a new DreamCanvas session, or load a previous session.
+  - If you choose Create New Session, you will be prompted to enter a name for your session, and then begin creating.
+  - If you choose Load Previous Session, you will be brought to a screen where you will choose the session you wish to work with and it will load you into the session you choose.

 ## 3. Uploading Photos to Train AI Model

-- Tap on the "Upload" button to start uploading photos.
+- Tap on the Add(+) icon under "Add Image and Tag" to begin uploading photos.
 - Choose the photos from your device's gallery or camera roll that you want to use to train the AI image model.
 - You can upload multiple photos to provide a diverse range of images for training.
 - Once uploaded, confirm the selection and proceed.